YaKartoshka/integration_api-s/instagram_messenger_api/IGReadme.md

 Then it is neccesary to make connection between Facebook developer account and your Instagram account.
 Go to (Settings-> Account -> Sharing to other apps ) and choose your facebook account.
-In profile click Edit Profile, then in Profile Information connect your facebook page to your instagram account
+In profile click Edit Profile, then in Profile Information connect your facebook page to your instagram account If you did all steps right in Profile information your facebook page will be displayed.
+Also make sure that you enabled Access to messages.
+For checking that navigate to Settings -> Privacy -> Messages and in the bottom you will see that option.
+Enable it
 **Done!
 You connected your accounts**

 ## 2) Get started with Instagram Messenger API